The Rowe House

 -

-There are 2 pubs in the village – The Crown and The Golden Lion
+There are 2 pubs in the village – The Crown and The Golden Lion.
+The Crown is the closest and serves great home-cooked food.

 -